Aayush259/debug/docs/CONCEPTS.md

 - **Recovery:** When a log is deleted, the quota slot is refunded to the user's account-wide balance.

 ### B. Global Log Rotation (FIFO)
-To maintain reliability without exceeding account-wide storage limits, Zag implements **Global First-In-First-Out (FIFO) Rotation**.
+To maintain reliability without exceeding account-wide storage limits, Krvyu implements **Global First-In-First-Out (FIFO) Rotation**.
 - When a user's total log count (across all projects) reaches their `totalPreservedLogs` limit, the ingestion engine automatically identifies and deletes the **oldest logs across all projects** belonging to that user.
 - This ensures that a user's account never exceeds its storage limit, while always making room for the most recent data from their active projects.